 - Conduct yourself in a professional manner when representing the University

-- Communicate effectively with first-year students
+- Communicate effectively with first-year or new transfer students